 Not everyone can do that, I know!
 But what do you like to do?
-Showing up at the same activities over and over again in the same location will for sure give you the opportunity to run into the same people again and again.
-Book clubs, fitness classes, yoga, acting classes, learning a new language, volunteering, soccer team, pottery, dance, the gym… whatever your hobby is or what you’ve been wanting to try out – go there!
+Showing up at the same activities over and over again at the same location will for sure give you the opportunity to run into the same people again and again.
+Book clubs, fitness classes, yoga, acting classes, learning a new language, volunteering, the local soccer team, pottery, dance, the gym… whatever your hobby is or what you’ve been wanting to try out – go there!

 (If you’re a dancer, maybe you need to stay in a Dance Dorm and meet people that way!
 Read all about the dorms here!)

 This is my all time go-to approach when I want to talk to strangers.
 If you don’t know how to approach someone, starting off with a question that can’t be answered with a short “yes” or “no” can be a really good way to start a conversation with someone.

 “Do you take other classes too?
 Which ones can you recommend?
 I’m new here so I’m a bit lost”

 Or a compliment followed up with a question: “I LOVE your yoga pants!
-I’m trying to find stretchy yoga pants like yours, where did you get yours?”
+I’m trying to find stretchy yoga pants like yours, where did you buy them?”

 Or: “You’re soooooo good at [whatever activity this person is good at] have you been taking classes here for a long time?” etc. etc. etc.